ranemirusG/toolbox-notes/networks/networking_tools.md

+# tcpdump
-tcpdump # packet analyzer that captures and displays network packets.
+packet analyzer that captures and displays network packets.

+sudo tcpdump -i tun0 port 389
+tcpdump: Is the program or software that is Wireshark except, it's a command line version.
+-i: Selecting interface.
+(Example eth0, wlan, tun0) port 389: Selecting the port we are listening on

 # To capture all network traffic on a specific interface
 `sudo tcpdump -i <interface_name>`